Showing posts with label SAT Berkeley. Show all posts

 Bob Hoffman died in 1997 of liver cancer.

-Despite Hoffman being a very difficult man—and I am not alone in my assessment—I always tried to remain friends with him.
-He was a man who had deeply influenced my life for better or worse.
+Despite Hoffman being a difficult man—and I am not alone in my assessment—I always tried to remain friends with him.
+He was a man who had influenced my life for better or worse.
 He was also another gay man who struggled with his sense of self-worth and purpose in an antagonistic culture.
-However, for reasons that were inevitably labeled as my personal failing or the result of a lack of understanding, empathy, love or compassion, I never succeeded.
+However, I never succeeded for reasons that were inevitably labeled as my personal failing or the result of a lack of understanding, empathy, love, or compassion.
 Whenever I made some effort to maintain or develop the relationship, and I was always the one who reached out, it would last for a period of time, and then I would have to back off.
+This pattern would repeat at the end of his life.

 #GayMeToo

-My hesitancy to speak out, however, began to change when I discovered the names of several Jesuits I knew and another priest friend on lists of priests who had molested adolescents, I was filled with incredible sadness.
+My hesitancy to speak out, however, began to change when I discovered the names of several Jesuits I knew and another priest friend on lists of priests who had molested adolescents; I was filled with incredible sadness.
 But there were also feelings that I could not pin down immediately.
 It was not remorse--I never abused anyone in my care.
 Those unidentified stirrings were the beginnings of a personal awakening.
-I had been abused by a person I assumed I could trust, but managed to ignore the damage for years.
+I had been abused by a person I assumed I could trust, but I managed to ignore the damage for years.

-I’ve watched the #metoo movement unfold and, at least in the press, the emphasis has been on the crimes of the predators.
+I’ve watched the #metoo movement unfold, and, at least in the press, the emphasis has been on the crimes of the predators.
 The public now sees them for what they are.
 Everyone realizes that sexual abuse and manipulation can no longer be hidden in the closet.
-However nuanced the arguments the lawyers present in their defense, Jeffrey Epstein and Harvey Weinstein and Sakyong Mipham Rinpoche were bad actors.
-The on-going scandal of priests abusing their position to satisfy their sexual drives with adolescent boys is a kind #Catholicmetoo story.
+However nuanced the arguments the lawyers present in their defense, Jeffrey Epstein and Harvey Weinstein and Sakyong Mipham Rinpoche were terrible actors.
+The ongoing scandal of priests abusing their position to satisfy their sexual drives with adolescent boys is a kind of #Catholicmetoo story.
 And so was the man who raped me and many other men with less notoriety.
 Not as sensational as Roman Catholic Cardinals being held to account for their past sins, there is more than enough evidence of older gay men taking advantage of younger men in the process of coming out that I have to tell my story.
 There really can be no argument.
 These men—there are no women abusers I am aware of—used their position and power to satisfy their sexual urges.

-Living a life of victimization only feeds our natural tendency to blame others avoiding responsibility.
-On the other hand, my own reluctance to talk openly about my own abuse reinforced my denial about the damage that Hoffman did to me, and also in the odd reversal of roles that psychologists describe as the Stockholm syndrome.
+Living a life of victimization feeds our natural tendency to blame others, avoiding responsibility.
+On the other hand, my own reluctance to talk openly about my own abuse reinforced my denial about the damage that Hoffman did to me, and also in the odd reversal of roles that psychologists describe as Stockholm syndrome.
 I continued this relationship over many decades and glossed over my resentment with a fake veneer of compassion and forgiveness.

 Staying silent is not the answer to anything, and perhaps it’s even “enabling” to borrow a term from addiction therapy.
 I learned an enormous amount about the effects of sexual abuse because I experienced them.

-This has been difficult for me because I know that living a life of victimization only feeds our natural tendency to blame others and avoid taking responsibility for our own lives.
-On the other hand, my own reluctance to talk openly about my own abuse reinforced my denial about the damage that Hoffman did to me, and also in the odd reversal of roles that psychologists describe as xx syndrome, allowed me to continue this relationship over many decades and gloss over my resentment with a fake veneer of compassion and forgiveness.
+This has been difficult for me because I know that living a life of victimization feeds our natural tendency to blame others and avoid taking responsibility for our own lives.
+On the other hand, my own reluctance to talk openly about my own abuse reinforced my denial about the damage that Hoffman did to me, and also in the odd reversal of roles that psychologists describe as Stockholm Syndrome, allowed me to continue this relationship over many decades and gloss over my resentment with a fake veneer of compassion and forgiveness.

 “It’s time to take off the gloves!”.